Thomas Byrne (Meath politician): Early life

-Early political career
+Political career

-30th Dáil Éireann (2007–2011)
+30th Dáil (2007–2011)

-In 2007, following his inaugural election to Dáil Éireann, then Taoiseach and Leader of Fianna Fáil Bertie Ahern appointed Byrne as the Government Convenor of the Oireachtas Joint Committee on Social Protection and as a member of the Joint Oireachtas Committees on Justice and Defence, European Affairs and Finance, respectively.
+In 2007, following his election to Dáil Éireann, Taoiseach and Leader of Fianna Fáil Bertie Ahern appointed Byrne as the Government Convenor of the Oireachtas Joint Committee on Social Protection and as a member of the Joint Oireachtas Committees on Justice and Defence, European Affairs and Finance, respectively.

 During this period, Byrne was selected as a Fianna Fáil parliamentary party delegate to the National Forum on Europe.
-Following the initial unsuccessful referendum to ratify the Lisbon Treaty, Byrne was appointed to an Oireachtas sub-committee tasked with reviewing the causes of the Lisbon Treaty's rejection by the Irish electorate in June 2008.
+Following the first unsuccessful referendum to ratify the Treaty of Lisbon, Byrne was appointed to an Oireachtas sub-committee tasked with reviewing the causes of the Lisbon Treaty's rejection by the Irish electorate in June 2008.
 The Treaty was subsequently adopted following a second plebiscite in October 2009.

 While serving his first Dáil term, the issue of young couple mortgage arrears in Meath East was one of Byrne's primary focuses as he co-authored a bipartisan report which instituted revised code of conduct regulations for mortgage lenders operating in Ireland.

 In June 2009, following selection to run alongside the existing Fianna Fáil MEP Liam Aylward, Byrne unsuccessfully contested the 2009 European Parliament election for the East constituency receiving a total of 33,383 votes.

-In November 2009, Byrne was appointed Uachtaráin (or President) Ógra Fhianna Fáil by then Taoiseach and Leader of Fianna Fáil Brian Cowen at the Ógra Fianna Fáil National Youth Conference.
+In November 2009, Byrne was appointed president of Ógra Fianna Fáil by Taoiseach and leader of Fianna Fáil Brian Cowen at its national youth conference.

-24th Seanad Éireann (2011–2016)
+24th Seanad (2011–2016)

 Byrne lost his seat in the 2011 general election.
 He was elected as a Fianna Fáil senator for the Cultural and Educational Panel, and was appointed by then Leader of the Opposition Micheál Martin as Seanad Éireann opposition front bench spokesperson on Public Expenditure & Reform, and subsequently Health.

-In March 2013, Byrne unsuccessfully contested a by-election in Meath East, which was held following the death of former Fine Gael TD Shane McEntee.
-Although Byrne received 8,002 first preference votes, he lost out to Shane McEntee's daughter, Helen McEntee, who replaced her father as a Meath East TD representing Fine Gael.
+Byrne unsuccessfully contested the 2013 Meath East by-election, held following the death of Fine Gael TD Shane McEntee.
+Although Byrne received 8,002 first preference votes, he lost out to Fine Gael candidate Helen McEntee, daughter of Shane McEntee.

-In May 2014, following selection to run alongside the existing Fianna Fáil MEP Pat "the Cope" Gallagher, Byrne unsuccessfully contested the European Parliament election for the Midlands-North-West constituency receiving a total of 64,057 votes.
+In May 2014, following selection to run alongside the sitting Fianna Fáil MEP Pat "the Cope" Gallagher, Byrne unsuccessfully contested the European Parliament election for the Midlands–North-West constituency receiving a total of 64,057 votes (8.6%).